This post may contain affiliate links. Please read our disclosure policy.

 - ¼ teaspoon sea salt

 - Preheat your oven to 350 degrees.
-Place the oats and the pecans on a baking sheet and toast them in the preheated oven for 10 minutes, mixing halfway.
+Place the oats and the pecans on a baking sheet and toast them for 10 minutes, mixing halfway.
 Remove them from the oven and let them cool.1 ⅓ cups rolled oats, ⅔ cup pecans

-- Once the oats and nuts have cooled slightly put them in a food processor and pulse a few times till they are coarsely ground.
+- Once the oats and nuts have cooled slightly put them into your food processor and pulse a few times till they are coarsely ground.
 If you don't have a food processor, you can chop the oats and nuts by hand.

-- Pour the ground oats and pecans into a large bowl, add the remaining crust ingredients and mix well.¼ cup coconut sugar, ⅓ cup coconut oil, 1 teaspoon vanilla, ½ teaspoon sea salt
+Pour the ground oats and pecans into a large bowl, add the remaining crust ingredients, and mix well.¼ cup coconut sugar, ⅓ cup coconut oil, 1 teaspoon vanilla, ½ teaspoon sea salt

 - Transfer the crust ingredients into a 9-inch pie pan and press them firmly into the pan.
-Pour the chocolate vegan pumpkin pie filling into the pan and smooth out the top.
-Bake in the preheated oven for 1 hour, or until a toothpick inserted into the middle comes out clean.
+Pour the chocolate vegan pumpkin filling into the pan and smooth out the top.
+Bake in the oven for 1 hour, or until a toothpick inserted into the middle comes out clean.